gdbroman/broman.blog/_posts/2020/2020-03-23-case-against-thinking.md

 >
 > <cite>Tim Ferriss, Tools of Titans</cite>

 The lower the state of consciousness, the higher the need to think.
 The higher the seeming necessity of "figuring things out".
-Whereas when your state is uplifted - when your biochemistry on point - no problem seems too big to solve.
+Whereas when your state is uplifted - your biochemistry on point - no problem seems too big to solve.
 No hurdle to big to overcome.
 Everything's already perfect.

 Sounds like woo-woo?
 You've probably experienced it yourself.
 Think about the last time you finished a 60 minute jog.
 Or when you plunged into an ice cold lake during winter.
 You're on top of the world.
 You can't even remember why you were worried.